gelotuason/gelotuason/README.md

 # 👋 Hi there, I'm **Gelo**

-I'm an optimistic front-end developer.
-I build stuffs out of curiosity and are designed to support my top goal.
+I'm a front-end developer with a passion in developing user-centric applications.
+I constantly build stuff to advance my skill set further.
 I'm actively seeking new opportunities where I can contribute and leverage my skills within a collaborative environment.

 ## Projects